 Aaron, Arthur Louis b.
 March 5, 1922 d.
 August 13, 1943 World War II Victoria Cross Recipient.
-The only Leeds native awarded the Victoria Cross during World War II; he was a 1941 graduate of the Leeds School of Architecture.
-After earning his wings in June, 1942 he was assigned to No. 218 Squadron, Royal Air Force Volunteer Reserve.
-Already a recipient of the Distinguished Flying Medal, he was the acting flight sergeant during the August 12, 1943 raid on Turin, Italy.
-His aircraft, a heavy bomber, was hit by gunfire and badly damaged.
-His navigator...[Read More] (Bio by: Beth Painter) Bone Military Cemetery, Annaba, Annaba, Algeria Plot: II.B.3.
+He served in the British Army during World War II as a Acting Flight Sergeant in the 218th Squadron, Royal Air Force Volunteer Reserve.
+An 1941 graduate of the Leeds School of Architecture, after earning his flying wings in June, 1942 he was assigned to his Squadron.
+Already a recipient of the Distinguished Flying Medal, he was posthumously awarded the Victoria Cross for his bravery during the August 12, 1943 raid on Turin, Italy.
+His aircraft, a heavy...[Read More] (Bio by: Thom Painter) Bone Military Cemetery, Annaba, Annaba, Algeria Plot: II.B.3.

 al-Qadir, Abd b.
 September 6, 1808 d.
 May 26, 1883 Algerian Independence Leader.
 He was born in the town of Mascara when Algeria was part of the Turkish Empire, and received a comprehensive education.
 He made the hajj with his father in 1825 and returned to Algeria in 1830, shortly before the French invaded and supplanted the Turks.
 Abd began guerrilla warfare, and within two years was the leader of the resistance.
 For 15 years he prevented French control, but the French finally prevailed and Abd surrendered, was detained in France, and...[Read More] (Bio by: Bill McKern) El Alia Cemetery, Algiers, Alger, Algeria